johnjoles/Detection-Of-Water-Level-in-a-Bottle-on-a-Moving-Conveyor/README.md

 The images above illustrate the steps involved in the quantity analysis process.

+## First Window:
-The first window depicts the bottle detected in the environment using a Deep Neural Network (DNN).
+Shows the bottle detected in the environment using a Deep Neural Network (DNN).

 The second window highlights the edges of the bottle after applying image processing techniques.